 If you want to make your bathroom stand out, look for the most pleasing bathroom countertop.
 However, choosing the best from the different materials available can be a challenging task.
 Here are some popular bathroom countertop materials you should know:

 It is crucial to note that this countertop needs regular care, starting with resealing them once every six months.
 Use liquid laundry detergent and warm water to clean it because abrasive cleansers might etch the stone.
-Granite countertops will cost between $75 and $200 per square foot, making them a great choice for people with a higher budget.

 Before choosing granite counters, you would love to read these 10 mistakes to avoid for your granite countertops